Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 Barcelona gets very hot in summer and mild in winter.
 So there’s no bad time to visit!
 It all depends on your preferences.

 |January||10°C / 50°F||Medium||Calm||🙂|

 |February||10°C / 50°F||Medium||Calm||🙂|

 |December||11°C / 52°F||Medium||Medium||🙂|

 Barcelona, like most modern cities in Europe, has a great variety of neighborhoods!
-From bohemian to ancient, and even super-chic.
-You can find an environment that suits you perfectly, or get totally out of your comfort zone!
+Choosing where to stay in Barcelona is a question of working out what you want.
+From bohemian to ancient, and even super-chic, you can find an environment that suits you perfectly, or get totally out of your comfort zone!

 Stay in the charming Gothic Quarter, with narrow medieval streets filled with food-and-flower vendors, unusual bars, clubs, and exciting restaurants.
 The neighborhood’s Gothic church is really impressive, and hosts a weekend art market!

 There’s so much to see in this old-town area, you’ll always enjoy the walk back to your hostel every evening.